 Combining Art & Education Since 1979

-In 1979, Patricia Johnson and Ron Scales, out of the black church, created the “Society for the Preservation of Spirituals” because Patricia and Ron saw that this important legacy of “American Negro Slave Music” was being lost and even confused with Gospel music, and was rarely performed in its original acapella tradition.
+In 1979, Patricia Johnson and Ron Scales, out of the black church, created the “Society for the Preservation of Spirituals.”
+Patricia and Ron saw that the vital legacy of “American Negro Slave Music” was being lost and even confused with Gospel music.
+It was rarely performed in its original acapella tradition.

 Ron was also inspired by Clyde O. Jackson, Minister of Music at Wheeler Avenue Baptist Church.
 Mr. Scales asked interested members to help establish an organization that would preserve this musical tradition through community education and performance.
 The initial board of directors included Wheeler Avenue Baptist Church members Jan Green, Beneva Williams, Robert and Valla Mitchell, Deborah Woods, Jackie Knox, and Charles Rusk.
 Mr. Clyde O. Jackson was the first member of the new organization’s advisory board.

-Soon Ron and Patricia came to discover that there were other black music traditions that were seldom being performed and vanishing.
+Soon Ron and Patricia discovered that other black music traditions were seldom being performed and vanishing.

-In 1981, the organization’s name was changed to the Community Music Center of Houston (CMCH) along with the mission to address these concerns.
+In 1981, Patricia and Ron changed the organization’s name to the Community Music Center of Houston (CMCH) and the mission to address these concerns.
 CMCH began its first programming of music instruction for children at the historic Blue Triangle YWCA in Houston’s Third Ward neighborhood.
 Charles Russ, an HISD music teacher, volunteered to teach the first classes.
-Dorceal Duckins became the first Executive Director and Dr. Robert Henry was chosen as the first Music Director.

 In 1983, Anne Lundy became executive director.
 She brought with her the William Grant Still String Quartet, which she had formed in 1981.
 In 1982, called together for 25 black string players for a concert at Houston’s Good Hope Baptist Church.
 This inspired the formation of the Scott Joplin Chamber Orchestra, which premiered in 1983 with a performance of Handel’s Messiah at Wheeler Avenue Baptist Church.